andrevidela/Research-report/Thesis/index.md

 doorProtocol : Door () Closed Closed
 ```

-One issue with this approach is that it constrains us to a free-monadic style implementation where we need to write and interpreter for our monadic program and we cannot mix other protocols within is without changing the `Door` data type.
+One issue with this approach is that it constrains us to a free-monadic style implementation where we need to write and interpreter for our monadic program, and we cannot mix other protocols within is without changing the `Door` data type.

 The following example uses Idris2, with linear types, to implement the same protocol.
 While Linear types have not been formally introduced, it will be the topic of the next chapter, it is enough to show that we can use them to replace our previous implementation by one that is simpler and more intuitive: